SEAL-Embedded/sigtekx/docs/getting-started/workflow-guide.md

 This guide walks through the supported path for running end-to-end ionosphere studies.
 The workflow relies on direct Python entry points for experimentation and Snakemake for orchestration.
 Use the `iono` CLI only for environment setup, formatting, linting, builds, profiling, and other maintenance tasks.

+**Note:** This guide uses the unified API (v0.9.3+).
+All experiment configurations use Hydra YAML files which are fully compatible with the new `EngineConfig`.
+For direct Python API usage, see `docs/guides/api-reference.md`.

 ## Quick Start (Recommended)

 Run the full benchmark -> analysis -> reporting pipeline with Snakemake: